GlazeGlopMike/glazeglopbot/README.md

 4. If you want to use the vc cog, get [FFmpeg](http://ffmpeg.org/download.html).

 5. Add the values from steps 3 and 4 into ```.env```.
-If the file doesn't exist, create one with the following contents.
+If the file doesn't exist, create one with these contents:
 ```
 DISCORD_TOKEN=[Discord token]
 BING_MAPS_TOKEN=[Bing Maps token]